gatsbyjs/gatsby/docs/blog/2018-1-18-strapi-and-gatsby/index.md

 ## Conclusion

 Congrats!
-You’ve successfully built a super fast and easy-to-maintain blog!
+You've successfully built a super fast and easy-to-maintain blog!

 Since the content is managed by Strapi, the authors can write articles through a nice UI and developers only have to rebuild the Gatsby blog in order to update the content.